- Personal Finance»

 The sixth thing that is helpful is to track your spending for 30 days.
 This works just as well as writing everything you eat for several days when you are going on a diet.
 Write down every penny that is spent.
 Quite often it is the small items that cause our problems and we don’t realize how they add up.
 At the end of the month sit down with your partner to review the spending as this is the best way to truly know where your money is being spent.

-Next create a practical spending plan. ` Make conscious decisions on just how you want to spend your money.
+Number seven, create a practical spending plan.
+Make conscious decisions on just how you want to spend your money.
 It has to be a plan that will work for you and your family.
-It can’t be too strict or no one will stay on it and if it is too lenient you might not meet your financial goals.
+It can’t be too strict or no one will stay on it, and if it is too lenient you might not meet your financial goals.

 Another way you might save money is to have an “insurance check-up” annually.
-This means you meet with the insurance provider and confirm your coverage and inquire about ways you can save money.
-Maybe your auto insurance can be lower if you have a good driving record and you might want to bundle all your policies with one provider to get a multiple policy discount.
+This means you meet with the insurance provider and confirm your coverage, plus you may inquire about ways you can save money.
+Maybe your auto insurance can be lower if you have a good driving record, or you might want to bundle all your policies with one provider to get a multiple policy discount.
 You can also save money by increasing your deductible.

 The tenth thing to do is plan to buy a house if you don’t own one.
 A home of your own will stabilize your payments, hopefully build equity and you have the tax write offs for interest and property taxes.